daryl-williams/JSON-Song-Notation/README.md

 # JSON Song Notation
-The JSON Song Notation (or JSN from now on) data structure is meant to be a simple representation of a song, defined as some number of measures consisting of some number of beats per measure.
-Beyond this base structure the JSN format consists of some number of “voices”, each defined across each beat of each measure.
+The JSON Song Notation (or JSN from now on) data structure is meant to be a simple representation of a song, defined as some number of measures consisting of some number of beats per measure and each beat containing some number of voices.

 So a song represented as JSN consists of a header and body which are both JSON objects.
 The header contains song metadata and the body contains the measures and beats of the song.
-The song's measures are represented as an array and each array element counts as a beat and each beat is represented as an object containing a name value pair for that beat.
+The song's measures are represented as an array and each array element counts as a beat and each beat is represented as an array containing some number of Javascript objects each one representing one voice that occur on that beat.

 A song written in JSN might be rendered in any number of formats or styles for example: